Guebbit/css-ui/README.md

 - Mixins are designed to be called many times with different settings.

 ## TODO
+- Update vitepress o v2 when they are ready (now in alpha)
 - Check on all dark and light themes of chrome, firefox, edge and safari
 - REDO CircularProgressBarCss
 - simplify "@use "@guebbit/css-ui/src/atoms/buttons/simple-button";", maybe remove the categories path? (es: buttons)